$100,000 meteorite used as doorstop on Michigan farm for decades

 The chunk of iron and nickel was later valued at $100,000 after the Smithsonian Institution verified the find, CMU said in a release.

 The rock, which was initially used as a doorstop in the Edmore area for several decades after a farmer recovered it sometime in the 1930s, turned out to be Michigan’s sixth-largest meteorite, a university spokesperson said.
+Twelve have been found in the state, the release said.

 The new owner came into possession of the meteorite after the farm was sold in 1988.